 EFSA's scientific committee and panels

-EFSA’s scientific committee and panels carry out EFSA’s scientific risk assessment work.
-The committees and panels are made up of experts from across Europe and are appointed through open selection.
+EFSA's scientific committee and panels carry out EFSA’s scientific risk assessment work.
+The committee and panels are made up of experts from across Europe, appointed through open selection.

 EFSA Advisory Forum